jarssoft/Fullstack-kurssi/osa 0/newnote.md

     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate server

-    Note left of server: The server returns new JSON where the new note is stored.
+    Note left of server: The server returns a new JSON where the new note is stored.
 ```